Cleft Lip and Palate

 • the impact of communication impairments on quality of life of the child and family.

-See ASHA's Person-Centered Focus on Function: Cleft Lip and Palate [PDF] for an example of assessment data consistent with ICF.
-See also Neumann and Romonath (2012) for a discussion of the application of ICF to cleft lip and palate.
+See ASHA’s Person-Centered Focus on Function: Cleft Lip and Cleft Palate [PDF] for an example of assessment data consistent with the ICF framework.
+Also see Neumann and Romonath (2012) for a discussion of the application of the ICF framework to cleft lip and palate.

 Assessment may result in

-• diagnosis of a speech, language, resonance, voice, and/or feeding and swallowing disorder;
+• the diagnosis of a speech, language, resonance, voice, and/or feeding and swallowing disorder;

-• determination of the type, severity, and possible cause of the disorder;
+• a determination of the type, severity, and possible cause of the disorder;

-• identification of barriers to child and family participation in everyday situations;
+• the identification of barriers to child, adolescent, or adult participation in everyday situations;

-• referral for surgical, prosthetic, or other medical or dental intervention; and/or
+• a referral for surgical, prosthetic, or other medical or dental intervention; and/or

-• referral for genetic testing to rule out syndromes.
+• a referral for genetic testing to identify co-occurring syndromes or conditions.

 Cultural Considerations

-For more information, see ASHA's Practice Portal page, Cultural Responsiveness.
+For more information, see ASHA’s Practice Portal page on Cultural Responsiveness and ASHA’s resource on cultural competence check-ins.

-See the Cleft Lip and Palate Evidence Map for pertinent scientific evidence, expert opinion, and client/caregiver perspectives.
+See the Cleft Lip and Palate Evidence Map for pertinent scientific evidence, expert opinion, and client/caregiver perspective.

 Team Approach to Treatment